hartwigmedical/actin/clinical/README.md

-activeInfectionDescription | Lung abscess | Description of the active infection, inc ase hasActiveInfection = 1 hasSigAberrationLatestECG | 1 | Patient had significant aberration on latest ECG? ecgAberrationDescription | Atrial arrhythmia | Description of ECG aberration, in case hasSigAberrationLatestECG = 1 lvef | NULL | Left ventricle ejection fraction (LVEF)
+activeInfectionDescription | Lung abscess | Description of the active infection, inc ase hasActiveInfection = 1 hasSigAberrationLatestECG | 1 | Patient had significant aberration on latest ECG? ecgAberrationDescription | Atrial arrhythmia | Description of ECG aberration, in case hasSigAberrationLatestECG = 1 qtcfValue | NULL | Value of QTcF (QT corrected for heart rate using Fridericia's formula), in case it was described in ECG aberration qtcfUnit | NULL | Unit of QTcF, in case it was described in ECG aberration lvef | NULL | Left ventricle ejection fraction (LVEF)

 N prior tumor treatments